 - Adult Male polar bears’ weight ranges from 750 to 1450 lbs i.e. 340 to 658 kg.

 How Much Does a Female Polar Bear Weigh – Female Polar Bear Weight

-- A female polar bear weight is almost half as compared to the male polar bear.
+- A female polar bear’s weight is almost half as compared to the male polar bear.

 - Normally the average female polar bear weight ranges from 330-550 lbs i.e. 150– 250 kg.

-- Maximum stated female polar bear weight up till now is of 260 kg, but it is very rare.
+- The maximum stated female polar bear weight up till now is 260 kg, but it is very rare.

 - Female polar bears gain weight during pregnancy, which can reach up to 1100 lbs i.e. 500 (kg).

 How Much Does a Baby Polar Bear Weigh – Baby Polar Bear Weight

 How Much Does a Baby Polar Bear Weigh at Birth

 - At birth, the polar bear cub’s weight ranges from 1 to 2 lbs i.e. 0.45 to 0.9 kg.